 SHAPING A LIVEABLE PLACE Table B.32 DES4 - ADVERTISEMENTS AND SIGNAGE POP stage assessed this policy option to be sufficiently covered by the policy guidance within the SPPS.
-Advertising and signage can have an impact on the character and appearance of the city, it was therefore felt that a specific policy that offered depth criteria and guidance was needed to promote Belfast as a regional economic driver and protect the historic environment.
-This policy would replace PPS 17.
+Advertising and signage can have an impact on the character and appearance of the city, it was therefore felt that a specific policy the depth criteria and guidance was needed to promote Belfast as a regional economic driver and protect the historic environment.
+This preplace PPS 17.
 The SPPS advises that policies should aim to ensure that developments respond to local character and history.
-Two policy on have therefore been assessed.
-Option 1 - no specific policies for advertisements; this will result in advertisement and signage applications being assessed against the policy requirements of the SPPS and national design guidance.
-Option 2 - specific policies on advertisements and signage; providing specific criteria and restrictions that will promote the protection and enhanced of the cities distinctive qualities.
-(Preferred option) Options Option 2: Detailed Urban design policy supported by supplementary planning guidance Summary Advertisement and signage applications being assessed against the policy requirements of the SPPS and national design guidance.
+Two have therefore been assessed.
+Option 1 - no specific policies for advertisements; this will result in advertisement and signage applications being assessed against the requirements of the SPPS and national design guidance.
+Option 2 - specific policies on advertisements and signage; providing specific criteria and restrictions that will promote the protection of the cities distinctive qualities.
+(Preferred option) Options Option 1: No specific policies for advertisements and signage Option 2: Detailed Urban design policy supported by supplementary planning guidance Summary Advertisement and signage applications being assessed against the policy requirements of the SPPS and national design guidance.
 Specific criteria and restrictions that will promote the protection and enhancement of the cities distinctive qualities supporting the good design aims of the SPPS.
 Social Effects This option will have no social effects.
 This policy will deliver positive social effects promoting accessible and attractive places for people to live work and socialise in.
 Economic Effects This option will have no economic effects This option will have no economic effects.
-Environmental Effects This option will have no environmental effects.
-This option will have no environmental effects.
-This policy will deliver a positive environmental effect encouraging carefully designed and contextually appropriate advertisements and signage protecting and enhancing the cities built heritage.
+Environmental Effects This policy will deliver a positive environmental effect encouraging carefull designed and contextually appropriate advertisements and signage protecting and enhancing the cities built heritage.
 Reasons for Selecting Preferred Option This policy aims to protect and enhance the character of the city and promote a high standard of quality design.
 Mitigation No mitigation measures or enhancement have been identified.
 Timescale of effect Medium to long term positive effects.